-Are you interested in a free walk-through energy assessment performed by a member of the Energy Office's Technical Assistance team?
+• Are you interested in a free walk-through energy assessment performed by a member of the Energy Office's Technical Assistance team?

+☐Y or ✓N

 • If you would like to subscribe to the South Carolina Energy Office newsletter The Energy Connection, please write the preferred e-mail:

+Email:

-- If any of your facilities have solar panels used to generate energy for the facility or to put back on the grid, please provide the name of the facility, kW (AC) capacity, and the interconnected utility.
+• If any of your facilities have solar panels used to generate energy for the facility or to put back on the grid, please provide the name of the facility, kW (AC) capacity, and the interconnected utility.

-- Name of the facility:
+Name of the facility:

-- Capacity (kWAC):
+o Capacity (kWAC):

-- o Interconnected utility:
+o Interconnected utility:

+Secti ion V: Energy Plan Update & Success Stories

+ion V: Energy Plan Update & Success Stories

+Energ ·

-- A. You submitted an Energy Conservation Plan, required by law, to the Energy Office in 2009; if you have significantly revised your Plan, please send a copy for our files to rcampana@ors.sc.gov. - B. If you have not made significant revisions to your Plan, but have only refined it, please provide a brief write-up addressing any changes that may have occurred since submission of your Plan in 2009.
-Please include energy team training and education.
-In addition, please let us know about any successes deserving mention, or barriers to improvement that you have faced.
-We want to publicize your successes and assist with obstacles where we can.
+Energ A. y Plan Updates You submitted an Energy Conservation Plan, required by law, to the Energy Office in 2009; if you have significantly revised your Plan, please send a copy for our files to